 The Suburban Transit Providers (SouthWest Transit, Minnesota Valley Transit Authority, Maple Grove Transit and Plymouth Metrolink), the City of Ramsey and the University of Minnesota are responsible for snow removal in their service areas.

 Metro Transit removes snow and controls ice at all of its transit facilities and on the Northstar commuter rail line.
-These facilities include bus garages, rail right-of-way, Park & Ride lots/ramps, rail stations, transit centers and more than 700 locations with Metro Transit-owned customer-waiting shelters.
+These facilities include bus garages, rail right-of-way, Park & Ride lots/ramps, rail stations, transit centers and bus stops with Metro Transit-owned customer-waiting shelters.
 While some of this work is contracted, the greater majority is performed in-house by a facilities maintenance staff of modest size.

 With a small staff and large winter storm workload, Metro Transit establishes priorities to ensure it fields its service and tends to the needs of its customers.